Samrat-Mukherjee/turnkey-dapp/README.md

 ### 4. Creating Blockchain-Specific Wallet Accounts

-To create an account for a specific blockchain (like TRON or Ethereum), you need to:
+To create an account for a specific blockchain (like ETHEREUM or Ethereum), you need to:

 Provide a valid BIP32 derivationPath

-Specify the addressFormat for that blockchain (e.g., "TRON" or "EVM")
+Specify the addressFormat for that blockchain (e.g., "ETHEREUM" or "EVM")

 ```tsx
 await createWalletAccount({